-A solid generated by the revolution of a semi circle about its diameter.
-A sphere is a centralized and highly concentrated form.
-It is self-centred and normally stable in its environment.
+A solid generated by the revolution of a circle about its diameter.
+It has no directional quality, neither horizontal nor vertical, but simply static A sphere is a centralized and highly concentrated form.
+It is self-centred & normally stable in its environment.
 In any point it retains its circular shape.